subnero1/test-products/products/wnc-l5lss3.md

 ## Silver Edition Standalone Configuration Modem

-Subnero’s L5L series long-range modems provide the capability to communicate underwater over 20 km in some of the most challenging environments with data rates up to 100 bps, in a compact form factor.
-In addition, they also provide ranging and localization support.
 The silver edition underwater modems also provides options for customization and extension at many levels, allowing network protocols as well as physical layer algorithms to be implemented and tested easily.

 ## Key Features